CalDymos/nuki-restbridge/README.md

 ### Installation

-Flash the firmware to your ESP32 board using the provided binaries or by compiling via PlatformIO.
+Flash the firmware to your ESP32 board by compiling it via PlatformIO.

 ---